 - Now continue to finish the installation process and here you are, you are now running a secure and encrypted Linux PC, and no one can hamper your data with the physical access and only you and the authorized people who know the password can get the access to the PC.

-Encryption is necessary for the security of our data and sensitive information but it also important to know the right method to follow and also what are the consequences of not encrypting your device, now you know what would happen to your data if your data is naked to every eye that gains access to your PC.
+But it is also important to know the right method to follow and also what are the consequences of not encrypting your device, now you know what would happen to your data if your data is naked to every eye that gains access to your PC.
 So, be safe and be encrypted!